 More about protection in the dedicated chapter Protecting pieces in Chess.

-This is the end of this article dedicated to captures.
+This is the end of this article dedicated to Chess pieces capture.
 You are now ready to go to the next article: Threats.